aturon/blog/_posts/2015-09-28-impl-trait.md

 - more ergonomic newtypes (where you don't have to forward trait impls explicitly)
 - applicable to struct definitions, not just function signatures

-## Option 1: type elision
+## Option 1: return type inference

-I'll start with the simpler design: attack only the elision aspect of the original proposal, without actually hiding any details about a type from clients.
+I'll start with the simpler design: attack only the type inference aspect of the original proposal, without actually hiding any details about a type from clients.

-The simplest way to do this would be to allow wildcards to elide types in return
+The simplest way to do this would be to allow wildcards to leave off types in return
 position:

 ```rust